kaby76/AntlrVSIX/README.md

 # AntlrVSIX
-AntlrVSIX is an open source Visual Studio 2015 and 2017 extension for Antlr version 4 grammars.
+AntlrVSIX is an open source Visual Studio 2019 extension for Antlr version 4 grammars.
 The features in this extension are:

 * Colorized tagging of grammars, including: